StevenBlack/vocab/README.md

 ### effluence
 A flowing out or streaming forth.
 The waste that comes from sewage-treatment plants is effluence.
-"An effluence of people poured from the stadium when the ball game was over, creating quite a traffic jam."

 ### effluvium
 A bad smell, usually invisible, often associated with waste-treatment facilities.
-Bad breath qualifies as effluvium.
-The smell of apple pie does not.
-Say EH-FLU'VEE'UM.

 ### effulge
 To shine brightly, both literally and figuratively.
-A child's face effulges at the sight of a toy store; the surface of a lake is effulgent in brilliant sunshine.

 ### egregious
-Originally meaning just plain "exceptional," egregious has come to mean not just bad, but outstand ingly bad.
-When things are worse than awful, they are egregious.
-An egregious error would be calling your present lover by an old lover's name.
-Beating child for bad behavior is egregious punishment.
+Outstandingly bad.

 ### elan